ddervs/ddervs.github.io/_posts/2018-05-13-last-man-standing.md

 **The Rules.**

 - The game starts at the beginning of the English Premier League (EPL) season (or other sports league of your choice).
-- There are $M$ players in the game.
-Each player puts in $x$ units of cash (say, twenty quid).
+- There are $$M$$ players in the game.
+Each player puts in $$x$$ units of cash (say, twenty quid).
-- Each of the $M$ players chooses one of the $n$ teams in the league.
+- Each of the $$M$$ players chooses one of the $$n$$ teams in the league.
 Different players can choose the same team if they wish.
 - If a given player's team wins, they go through to the next week; lose or draw, they're out.
 - The remaining players choose another team that they think will win.
 Importantly, *no player can choose a team they have chosen before*.
 - This procedure continues until either: there is one player left and they take all the winnings; or, there are no players left and another game begins, starting the next week.
-The pot rolls over, everyone puts in $x$ monies again and they are each free to choose any team they like again.
+The pot rolls over, everyone puts in $$x$$ monies again and they are each free to choose any team they like again.
 - Continue until everyone is broke, apart from the player with the best strategy!
 Hopefully this will be us by the end of this blog post 😉.

 The moment my pal told me about this I was hooked.
 This seemed exactly like the kind of game amenable to some mathematical and algorithmic analysis -- potentially giving the informed player an edge over their unwitting opponents.
 What follows is my winding path of thoughts and strategies on how to play this game.